V999TEC/Octopussy/README.md

 The jar is regularly tested (and works unchanged, such is the beauty of java) on Raspberry Pi OS and Windows 10/11.

-The author's system was installed 23/11/2023 but ran for around 6 months before export MPAN could be allocated.
+The author's system was installed 23/11/2023 but ran for around 6 months before export MPAN could be allocated due in part to an over-voltage supply from the local substation (which was eventually stepped down).
 This accounts for the discrepency between days imported and days exported.
-Despite that situation the electricity cost is around 28p / day average based on 770 days running up to the end of 2025.
+Despite that situation the electricity cost is around 28p / day average, based on 770 days running up to the end of 2025.
-That average daily cost will likely improve, providing the equipment continues to run without failure or maintenance.
+That average daily cost will likely improve further, providing the equipment continues to run without failure or maintenance and export pricing is not reduced in value.

 ![EXAMPLE](/assets/770_days_inclusive.jpg?raw=true "End of 2025")